Ratsada 24 Oras: History

+Prior to Ratsada's existence, GMA TV-6 Iloilo first aired a local newscast called Banat which premiered in February 1987.
+The news program was short-lived and was replaced by the local version of GMA Headline News which was the only English-language local newscast that aired from 1988-1992.
+In 1996, the station aired a 15-minute local newscast entitled Bantay which was also short-lived and was replaced by the local version of Saksi Western Visayas.
+When GMA relaunched the Iloilo station in 1999, it decided to produce an all-new local newscast which became Ratsada.

 The newscast began its airing on October 4, 1999.
 It was one of the three regional newscasts initially launched by the network along with Balitang Bisdak of GMA Cebu and Testigo of GMA Davao (now One Mindanao) under the banner of GMA Super Balita.
 Jeja Rose Pornan-Simeon and Noly Calvo were the first anchors of the said news program.
 Noly Calvo eventually became the sole anchor.

 In 2002, Calvo and Pornan-Simeon was replaced by Gerthrode Charlotte Tan and Christopher Misajon, who was known as "Mr. Ratsada".
 The tandem of Tan and Misajon lasted until September 23, 2004, when Misajon was shot by a group of robbers and died two days later.

 Misajon was replaced by Jonathan Gellangarin, who is a well-known radio personality in Western Visayas.

 In October 2007, Ratsada began its simulcast on GMA Bacolod.
 The simulcast lasted until November 19, 2010, in preparation with the launch of its own regional news program Isyu Subong Negrense; and later returned in November 2012 until 2013 airing the two programs back-to-back.